edz97/domination-box/README.md

 This project started as a domination box created by engineeringshock.com. https://www.paintballprops.com/domination-box.html link to original product.

 Because engineeringshock only sold the electronics a box was build to host all of it.
 This is the same box i currently use.
-The mainboard eventually died and insted of buying a new set of electronics i started this project to revive it.
+The mainboard eventually died and instead of buying a new set of electronics i started this project to revive it.
 I could just changed the main board with an arduino and called it a day but i wanted to do some changes aswell so here we are.